vladblindu/staki/@commands/init/README.md

   https://github.com/vladblindu/test-repo.git

 #### Options
- For now no options are available for this command
+ For now, no options are available for this command